A way to understand Weighted Least Square (WLS) based State Estimator

-Unlike WLS based state estimator, NDSE can obtain a feasible voltage solution once the system is solvable, and it has the following charcteristics:
+Unlike WLS based state estimator, NDSE can obtain a feasible voltage solution once the system is observable, and it has the following charcteristics:

 1) No human involvement.
 Examples of human involvement include:

 adjusting the measurement weights to make it convergent; removing

 2) The voltage estimate completely depends on the given measurements and system data/parameters.

-3) NDSE can help largely improve the data accuracy of power system
+3) NDSE can largely improve the data accuracy of power system

 4) NDSE is robust because it is Not sensitive to bad data.
 Its breakdown